2015 Theatre Book Prize

 Steve Nicholson (University of Exeter Press)

 Last year’s best book about British theatre, according to the judges of the 2015 STR Theatre Book Prize, was a fascinating study based on the files from the Lord Chamberlain’s Office now held in the British Library.
-At a gathering of people from the theatre and the book world held in the historic rooms of the Theatre Royal Drury Lane, distinguished actress Dame Siân Phillips presented the prize to Steve Nicholson for The Censorship of British Drama 1900-1968 (University of Exeter Press).
+At a gathering of people from the theatre and the book world held in the historic rooms of the Theatre Royal Drury Lane, distinguished actress Dame Siân Phillips presented the prize to Steve Nicholson for The Censorship of British Drama 1900-1968 (University of Exeter Press), the fourth and last volume in the series.

 The title may sound portentous but the book certainly isn’t.
 It is a fascinating story of conflict and connivance involving Royal officialdom, theatre managers and some of the key dramatists of the twentieth century.
 Critics have described it as ‘forensic and fascinating’ and called Nicholson ‘a scholar who writes with lucidity, wit, humane intelligence and grace of mind.
 There is no jargon in his pages, but much glorious hilarity.’